dkondor/wayfire-gnome/README.md

 --------------------------------------------------------------------------------

 Allows you to use [Wayfire](https://github.com/WayfireWM/wayfire) with some GNOME components.
-Tested on Ubuntu 22.04.
+Tested on Ubuntu 22.04 and 24.04.

 ## What this enables

- * Privilege management
  * Keyring integration
  * Basic session components